Interference-Aware Opportunistic Random Access in Dense IoT Networks: Numerical Evaluation

-Now, in Fig. \ref{fig_Rsum_varyN}, we evaluate the aggregate PHY throughput versus $N$, where $K=2$ and $\textsf{snr} = \{ 10, 15, 20, 25 \}$dB.\footnote{Even if it seems unrealistic to have a great number of users even in ultra-dense random access models, the wide range of parameter $N$ is taken into account to precisely see some trends of curves varying with $N$.} We adopt the aforementioned parameter setting except for $\delta$ that is used to specify the user scaling condition in (\ref{eq_condition}).
-One can see that all the curves tend to increase at most \emph{logarithmically} with $N$ owing to the multiuser diversity gain, which is consistent with the PHY throughput scaling in (\ref{eq_scaling}).
-It is also observed that for large $N$, increasing the $\textsf{snr}$ leads to superior performance on the aggregate PHY throughput due to the power gain.
-As illustrated in the figure, it is worth noting that this superior throughput performance can be achieved when $N$ is sufficiently large (or the user scaling law in (\ref{eq_condition}) is fulfilled).
+Now, in Fig. \ref{fig_Rsum_varyN}, the aggregate throughput versus $N$ is illustrated, where $K=2$ and $\textsf{snr} = \{ 10, 15, 20, 25 \}$dB.\footnote{Even if it seems unrealistic to have a large number of users even in ultra-dense random access models, the wide range of parameter $N$ is adopted to precisely see some trends of curves varying with $N$.} We adopt the aforementioned parameter setting except for $\delta$ that is used to specify the user scaling condition in (\ref{eq_condition}).
+One can see that all the curves tend to increase at most \emph{logarithmically} with $N$ owing to the multiuser diversity gain, which is consistent with the throughput scaling in (\ref{eq_scaling}).
+It is also observed that for large $N$, increasing the $\textsf{snr}$ leads to superior performance on the aggregate throughput due to the power gain.
+As illustrated in the figure, it is worthwhile to note that this superior throughput performance can be achieved when $N$ is sufficiently large (or the user scaling law in (\ref{eq_condition}) is fulfilled).
 If $N$ is very small, then increasing the $\textsf{snr}$ does not leads to better performance since the inter-cell interference leakage is not well confined.